jonnyweatherly/aajonusnet/md/Interviews/Superhuman Radio Interview.md

 C: Okay.

 A: A flu is mainly viral.
-Some bacteria may â some areas of your body may not be so contaminated that the bacteria â natural way that we cleanse with bacteria, when we're overloaded with toxicity or waste products, bacteria will help us.
+Some areas of your body may not be so contaminated that the bacteria natural way that we cleanse with bacteria, when we're overloaded with toxicity or waste products, bacteria will help us.
 But when we are so toxic that the bacteria are poisoned by the tissue from chemical inundation, then we have to make solvents.
 Each cell makes a solvent.

 C: Gotcha.